instructor-ai/instructor/docs/examples/knowledge_graph.md

 ## Iterative Updates

-By leveraging automated knowledge graphs, you can dissect complex topics into digestible pieces, making the learning journey less daunting and more effective.
-Now that we've figured out how to generate our knowledge graph, let's see how we can iteratively update our graph in light of new information.
+Now that we've seen how to generate a knowledge graph from a single input, let's see how we can iteratively update our knowledge graph with new information, or when informatino does not fit into a single prompt.

 Let's take an easy example where we want to visualise the combined knowledge graph that the following sentences represent.